ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 Ludwig supports both grayscale and color images.
 The number of channels is inferred, but all images in the dataset should have the same number of channels.
 During preprocessing, raw image files are transformed into numpy arrays and saved in the hdf5 format.

-All images in the dataset should have the same size.
-If they have different sizes, a `resize_method` together with a target `width` and `height` must be specified in the feature preprocessing parameters.
+Ideally, all images in the dataset should have the same size.
+If there are different image sizes present in the dataset, a `resize_method` together with a target `width` and `height` must be specified in the feature preprocessing parameters.

 - `in_memory` (default `true`): defines whether image dataset will reside in memory during the training process or will be dynamically fetched from disk (useful for large datasets).
 In the latter case a training batch of input images will be fetched from disk each training iteration.
 - `num_processes` (default 1): specifies the number of processes to run for preprocessing images.
-- `resize_method` (default `crop_or_pad`): available options: `crop_or_pad` - crops images larger than the specified
-`width` and `height` to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation to resize images to the specified `width` and `height`.
+- `resize_method` (default `crop_or_pad`): `crop_or_pad` crops images larger than the specified `width` and `height` to the desired size or pads smaller images using edge padding. `interpolate` uses interpolation to resample images to the specified `width` and `height`.
-- `height` (default `null`): image height in pixels, must be set if resizing is required
+- `height` (default `null`): image height in pixels, must be set if resizing is required.
-- `width` (default `null`): image width in pixels, must be set if resizing is required
+- `width` (default `null`): image width in pixels, must be set if resizing is required.
-- `infer_image_dimensions` (boolean, default: `true`): whether to automatically resize differently-sized images to inferred dimensions.
-Target dimensions are inferred by taking the average dimensions of the first `infer_image_sample_size` images, then applying `infer_image_max_height` and `infer_image_max_width`.
+- `infer_image_dimensions` (default: `true`): whether to automatically resize differently-sized images to inferred dimensions.
+Target dimensions are inferred from the dimensions of the first `infer_image_sample_size` sample images, then applying `infer_image_max_height` and `infer_image_max_width`.
 This parameter has no effect if explicit `width` and `height` are specified.
-- `infer_image_sample_size` (int, default `100`): sample size of `infer_image_dimensions`.
+- `infer_image_sample_size` (int, default `100`): Number of images to sample to `infer_image_dimensions`.
 - `infer_image_max_height` (int, default `256`): maximum height of an image transformed using `infer_image_dimensions`.
 - `infer_image_max_width` (int, default `256`): maximum width of an image transformed using `infer_image_dimensions`.
 - `num_channels` (default `null`): number of channels in the images.
-By default, if the value is `null`, the number of channels of the first image of the dataset will be used and if there is an image in the dataset with a different number of channels, an error will be reported.
-If the value specified is not `null`, images in the dataset will be adapted to the specified size.
+By default, the number of channels of the first image of the dataset will be used.
+If there is an image in the dataset with a different number of channels, an error will be reported.
+If `num_channels` is specified, images in the dataset will be adapted to the specified number of channels.
 If the value is `1`, all images with more than one channel will be converted to grayscale and reduced to one channel (transparency will be lost).
 If the value is `3` all images with 1 channel will be repeated 3 times to obtain 3 channels, while images with 4 channels will lose the transparency channel.
-If the value is `4`, all the images with less than 4 channels will have the remaining channels filled with zeros.
+If the value is `4`, all images with less than 4 channels will have the remaining channels filled with zeros.
 - `scaling` (default `pixel_normalization`): what scaling to perform on images.
-By default `pixel_normalization` is performed, which consists in dividing each pixel values by 255. `pixel_standardization` is also available, which normalizes each image to the same channel-wise means and variances.
+By default `pixel_normalization` is performed, which consists in dividing each pixel values by 255. `pixel_standardization` is also available, which normalizes each image to the same channel-wise mean and variance.

 Depending on the application, it is preferable not to exceed a size of `256 x 256` as bigger sizes will seldom provide a significant performance advantage.
 Larger images will considerably slow down training and inference and consume more